fnproject/fn/README.md

 ### Check out the [Tutorial Series](examples/tutorial/)

-This tutorial will demonstrate some of the core Fn capabilities through a series of exmaples.
+This tutorial will demonstrate some of the core Fn capabilities through a series of examples.
 We'll try to show examples in most major languages.
 This is a great Fn place to start!